Scene XIII. Seven Wonders

 She was wordless when she grabbed him and led him through various hallways and ended up in a room made of glass with a clear view of the night sky.
 "I wanted to show you this before but we've been busy lately so I thought might as well now.
 See, Noel, this is where you can see the stars, planets, space!
 There are worlds beyond us so don't go thinking your only use is fighting!
 We have places to go!"
 Then she dragged him back to the room as she poured over the long gone history of their world and beyond excitedly.

 She forced his hand, literally with an iron grip that surprised him, to follow along the maps.
 When Noel stood to take a break, she dragged him back down and shoved a sandwhich, that he was pretty sure was homecooked, in his mouth.
 That's how they ended up with a mess of things.
 Books laid out in a pile and scrolls unrolled, artistic sketches drawn and the floor barely seen.

 But when he looked at her and she stared right back in simplicity, he questioned her actions... ((Why go through all this trouble for something so simple for him?))

 ((She already did))

-The young man looked completely clueless and amazed at the variation of colours.
-The woman only ordered ice cream as they resided in their resting place again, chatting.
+The young man looked completely clueless and amazed at the variation of colors.
+The woman only ordered ice cream and they resided back, still chatting.
 The man's face was curious as he looked down. "...maybe should have..."